ppy/osu-wiki/wiki/Tournaments/The_Roundtable/2v2_team_tandem_tournament/en.md

 - Two teams will join a multiplayer room with supervision from an on-site tournament organizer.
 - When both teams are in the room and ready, the match will start.
-- When the match starts, both teams will do a `!roll` to determine who picks first.
+- When the match starts, both teams will do a `!roll` to determine who picks first and bans second.
 - Following the first map, the losing team of the previous map will pick the next map until one team reaches the required amount of points to win the match.
 - If both teams are at match point, the Tiebreaker will be played.